Husky110/stable-diffusion-webui-docker/README.md

 ## Added Problems
 Rarely any changes come without some problems that have to be solved in the future.
 Here they are:
  - System Requirements
-   - You have to use Linux (especially one with systemd - like Debian or Ubuntu).
-Mac and Windows are not supported (I don't know if WSL will work - use at your own risk!)
-     - This is due to limitations set by the local-persistent plugin for docker (see https://github.com/MatchbookLab/local-persist)
-     - If you can figure out a way to run this natively on CentOS or how to set it up properly on arch - feel free to contribute!
    - For now you are limited to NVIDIA-Graphic-cards if you want to use anything else than the CPU-Versions.
      - I will look into some changed suggested to make AMD-Cards useable, but having none myself, I can't promise anything.
      - The good news tho - All settings made are tested on a GTX 1070, which is not really a strong card, so there is a good chance that your old hardware actually supports this repo.
- - The install-process is a bit more complicated than in the original.
-It's a bit more than just running two commands.
-I did my best tho.
+ - The install-process is a bit more complicated when it runs into errors.
+You have to look out a bit, but in general everything should be very clear.

 ## Credits
 Most credits go to [AbdBarho](https://github.com/AbdBarho) for doing the pioneer work.
 I just added to that. :)

 ## Licence
 I left all original licences in their respected place.
-For now this repo comes "as is", with no warranties and I take no responsibility for what you do with it.
+This repo comes "as is", with no warranties and I take no responsibility for what you do with it.
+You agree to use this repo in accordance with your local law.

 # Original Content
 For the original documentation and everything see https://github.com/AbdBarho/stable-diffusion-webui-docker